alping/medical-reference-cards/README.md

 The cards can either be downloaded directly from the [pdf folder](pdf "pdf folder") in this repository, or built from source using the python script `medical-reference-cards.py` in the [scripts folder](scripts "scripts folder").

 ## Brief instructions for contributors
 Contributing is easy!
-You just need to create one pdf file for the front and one for the back of the card (you can use the [Word template](templates/word-content-template.dotx "Word template")), and then fill in some information in a [text file (.yml)](#structure-of-yml-file).
-See below for more detailed instructions.
+You just need to create one pdf file for the front and one for the back of the card (you can use the [Word template](templates/word-content-template.dotx "Word template")), and then fill in some information in a [text file](templates/card-description-template.yml "Card description template") (see also the [example below](#structure-of-yml-file)), and then your done!
+Well almost, you also have to submit your new cards to the repository, either by sending me an email or by using the git way.
+Thank you for your contribution!

 ## Detailed instructions for contributors